Linda Jeffries: Keeping the EPM Office Running Smoothly

 There’s a lot to know about Linda Jeffries, office manager at Eternal Perspective Ministries, but by far the best way to understand her is to know the God she serves.
-Even a brief conversation with her will have you pointed in that direction, and He is the reason she has worked at EPM for the last four and a half years.
+Even a brief conversation with her will have you pointed in that direction, and He is the reason she works at EPM.

 Originally, Linda was hired part-time, mainly to assist Kathy Norquist, Randy’s executive assistant.
 The ministry grew, and as the needs of the office expanded, her role changed to office manager.
 One major cause of growth was the release of Randy’s Heaven book.
 “It just exploded,” said Linda.
 “Phone calls, orders, questions.”

 Amidst this growth, Linda coordinates and supervises staff and volunteers.
 “I like people.
 I like to be able to help people find and work within their gifting.”